joesanchezjr/joesanchezjr/README.md

 ✦ **Optum (UnitedHealthcare)** | Senior Software Engineer

 ↳ (Sep 2021 - Aug 2023)
-> - Developed and delivered key components and features for the UnitedHealthcare claims experience, a platform that enables members to manage and pay for their claims across web and mobile applications
+> → Contributed to and delivered key, maintainable, well-tested, and accessible code, components, and features for the UnitedHealthcare claims experience, a platform that enabled members to manage and pay for their claims across web and mobile applications
+>
-> - Utilized a diverse set of tools and technologies including React, TypeScript, HTML5, CSS3, Jest, GitHub, Figma, and React Native to build a UI that managed state and integrated data fetched and cached from a middleware API using Redux and React Hooks
+> → Utilized a diverse set of tools including React, TypeScript, HTML5, CSS3, and React Native to build UIs that managed state and integrated data fetched and cached from a Rest API using Redux and React Hooks - ensuring quality with unit, integration, and end-to-end testing via Jest and WebdriverIO and with the use of code reviews and version control (Git) while also ensuring fidelity to Figma designs and prototypes
+>
-> - Mentored junior engineers, imparting best practices, sharing business and technical knowledge, and fostering a collaborative team environment to drive project success
+> → Fostered a collaborative team environment by working closely with a variety of internal partners - including product managers and designers - and by mentoring associate engineers, imparting best practices and sharing business and technical knowledge
+>
-> - Actively participated in the on-call and release certification process, managed weekly releases, and triaged production issues, ensuring timely updates and feature rollouts to end-users
+> → Actively participated in the on-call and release certification process, managed weekly releases, and triaged production issues, ensuring timely updates and feature rollouts to end-users

 ✦ **Preemptive Love** | Front-End Developer

 ↳ (Jan 2019 - June 2021)
-> - Advocated for the integration of React into the organization’s tech stack, enhancing web development capabilities
+> → Advocated for the integration of React into the organization’s tech stack, enhancing web development capabilities and ensuring timely releases for end-users
+>
-> - Engineered and launched a mission-critical donation processing form that used Stripe’s API and JavaScript SDK for secure payment processing, streamlining the donation experience for supporters
+> → Engineered a mission-critical donation processing form component built with React and Stripe’s JavaScript SDK and API for secure payment processing, streamlining the donation experience for contributors
+>
-> - Developed various microsites, catering to special events and capital campaigns, ensuring targeted outreach and engagement
+> → Developed various microsites with the React framework Gatsby, catering to special events and capital campaigns - ensuring targeted outreach and engagement
+>
-> - Managed application and UI state using the React Context API, ensuring a responsive and intuitive user experience
+> → Managed application and UI state using the React Context API, ensuring an accessible, performant,and responsive user experience
+>
-> - Collaborated closely with back-end developers to architect and implement internal microservices APIs, optimizing data flow and system integration
+> → Collaborated closely with back-end developers to architect and implement internal microservices APIs, optimizing data flow and system integration

 ✦ **Life Teen** | Photographer & Front-End Developer

 ↳  (Jan 2017 - Oct 2018)
-> - Engineered and deployed small to medium-sized marketing sites and pages, leveraging both WordPress and React to optimize user engagement and outreach
+> → Engineered and deployed small to medium-sized marketing sites and pages, leveraging both WordPress and React to optimize user engagement and outreach
+>
-> - Stepped up as an interim lead developer, guiding contractors and ensuring project continuity during a pivotal transition period for the organization
+> → Stepped up as an interim lead developer, guiding contractors and ensuring project continuity during a pivotal transition period for the organization

 ## Personal Projects & Experimentation 🧪
-- **Next.js & Vercel**: Explored the capabilities of server-side rendering and deploying full-stack applications on Vercel
-- **Headless CMS**: Experimented with headless content management systems
-- **React Hooks**: Used hooks in functional components to manage state and side effects more efficiently
-- **Tailwind CSS**: Designed responsive and modern UIs using Tailwind CSS
-- **Markdown**: Utilized Markdown for content creation
-- **GatsbyJS & GraphQL**: Implemented GraphQL for efficient and flexible data querying
-- **Continuous Learning**: Regularly experimented with tech and tools at the forefront of web development trends
+> → **Full-stack development**: Currently exploring the capabilities of deploying full-stack applications with Node.js and React frameworks like Next.js and Remix.
+I’m particularly interested in things like server-side components and server-side rendering, data streaming, and all of the cool things that will ship less JavaScript to the client and improve the user experience
+>
+> → **Authentication & Authorization**: Currently a recipient of the “What’s Next by Okta Learning” grant, which is enabling me to deepen my understanding of user authentication and authorization for web applications.
+Building on my experience with Supabase Auth and next-auth, this grant is a valuable opportunity for me to further develop my skills in using tools like Auth0, making the web more secure